Click on the glossary for a downloadable PDF of the Glossary of Terms from FIBCA.

-Hem/Hemming – A fold and sew, or glue operation, which prevents fraying of cut fabric and will add lift strength and seam strength to each bag.
+Hem/Hemming – A fold and sew, or glue operation, which prevents fraying of cut fabric and will add lift strength and seam strength to each of the bulk bags.
 This also provides a clean finish to the FIBC.
 It may be either towards the inside or outside of the bag.
 Hemming can be used to achieve desired FIBC dimensions.

 Lay Flat Width – The width of tubular fabric if stretched or laid flat from edge to edge.
 A 14” diameter Fill spout would have a lay flat width of 22”.

-Loop Height – When layed flat the measurement from top of bag to apex of loop.
+Loop Height – When layed flat the measurement from the top of the bulk bags to to the apex of loop.